Hoover Dam and WWII

 Boulder City

-Along with the Hoover Dam itself, the adjacent Boulder City required some degree of protection during WWII.
+Along with the Hoover Dam, the adjacent Boulder City required some protection during WWII.
 Boulder City was originally built as a place to house the workers who were building the Hoover Dam.
 Boulder City has become essential to the dam’s construction by providing its key workforce with adequate living arrangements.
 Boulder City provided housing for the Hoover Dam workers until the dam opened.
-However, once the dam was operational, attention was turned to safety and security measures at the dam and its associated electrical powerhouse.
+However, once the dam was operational, attention was turned to safety and security measures and its associated electrical powerhouse.
 The government ramped up efforts to help protect the dam against human-caused and natural disasters.
 Although Boulder City still stood, all recreational activities were diverted to Lake Mead.
-Today, visitors can still tour Boulder City to get a sense of the workers’ lifestyle while building the dam.
+Today, visitors can still tour Boulder City to understand the workers’ lifestyle while building the dam.

 Worker and Visitor Security

 During wartime, the US government had a branch called the War Department tasked with securing the Hoover Dam.
-The War Department installed security screening measures for employees and the public to help make sure that the dam was safe from harm.
+The War Department installed security screening measures for employees and the public to help ensure the dam’s safety.

 If you’re looking for fun outdoor activities in Las Vegas with a bit of history attached, a Las Vegas kayaking trip that includes the Hoover Dam is essential.
 Contact Blazin’ Paddles for more details about kayaking tour options.